-The Planning Act requires municipalities to prepare an Official Plan to set out the municipality's general planning goals and policies that will guide future land use.
-Specifically, the Official Plan must contain "goals, objectives and policies established primarily to manage and direct physical change and the effects on the spatial, economic and natural environment of the municipality."
+The Planning Act, R.S.O 1990, c.P.13 establishes the legislative framework for land use planning in Ontario and requires municipalities to prepare an Official Plan to set out the municipality's general planning goals and policies that will guide future land use.
+More, Sepecifically, Section 16 of the Act requires that the Official Plan must contain "goals, objectives and policies established primarily to manage and direct physical change and the effects on the spatial, economic and natural environment of the municipality."
+Section 16 of the Act also provides specific direction related to Official Plan policies around housing and climate change.
+Official Plans are required to be updated no less frequently than ten years after a new Official Plan has come into effect and every five years thereafter, unless the plan has been replaced by a new Official Plan.
+An Official Plan must also conform with Provincial plans and policies, as well as to conform to the York Region Official Plan.
 Such plans are also required to be updated every five years, to conform with provincial plans and be consistent with provincial policy statements.

-The Provincial Policy Statement (2005) (PPS) requires that municipal official plans be consistent with its policies for the wise management of land in the Province including: support for intensification and more compact, transit-supportive land use patterns; providing an appropriate range of housing types and densities required to meet projected requirements of future residents, the protection of employment lands; the redevelopment of brownfields; the promotion and development of clean energy sources and conservation for improved air quality; among other important policies.
-The PPS also requires that upper and lower tier municipalities coordinate their land use planning efforts, particularly in the area of allocating population and identifying areas for intensification.
+Section 3 of the Planning Act The Provincial Policy Statement (2005) (PPS) requires that municipal eOfficial Pplans be consistent with the its policies of the PPS 2020 which is the policy foundation for regulating the development and use of land in Ontario.
+The intent of the PPS 2020 is to support improved land use planning, contributing to a more effective and efficient land use system.
+This is done through the various interests of the PPS 2020, which includefor the wise management of land in the Province including: building strong and healthy communities with sufficient jobs, housing, public and open space and infrastructure; the wise use and management of natural and cultural heritage resources; and the protection of public health and safety from natural and human-made hazards. support for intensification and more compact, transit-supportive land use patterns; providing an appropriate range of housing types and densities required to meet projected requirements of future residents, the protection of employment lands; the redevelopment of brownfields; the promotion and development of clean energy sources and conservation for improved air quality; among other important policies.